 Tip 2: Take Advantage of Etsy Ads

-Most new business owners are hesitant to use Etsy Ads because it does cost them 15% of their sales if the product is bought through the ads.
+Most new business owners hesitate to use Etsy Ads because it costs them 15% of their sales if the product is bought through the ads.

-However, the monetary loss that most people balk at should be small fry in comparison to the exposure being on Etsy Ads gives you.
+However, the monetary loss that most people balk at should be small fry compared to the exposure being on Etsy Ads gives you.

 The ads are seen by thousands of users every single day, and if even a fraction of those users click on your product and make a sale, you will be earning more than enough to replace the 15% loss.

 It might not seem like a good tradeoff at the beginning of your Etsy career, but it will grow in its usefulness.

 Reviews are one of the lifeblood pumps that keep Etsy Storefront alive.